Crossing the Cyprus wall of the Shame: The Last divided capital of Europe.

 “Greek Cypriots and Turkish Cypriots (Which were a minority in the island) have lived together for centuries, and we still want to be together, but that problem has to be solved,” said one of my co-workers explaining me the situation.

-Greek Cypriots are divided between them as he explained me.
+Greek Cypriots are divided between them as he explained to me.

 “When in 1974 Turkey invaded the island, we expected Greek to come to help, but they didn’t, so some people are angry with them and they feel separated from Greek country, being Cypriot is something different.
 In another side, other people said that Greece couldn’t do anything to help at that moment, don’t blame to them and they feel closer, like brothers.”